-Some HR best practices actually have a disastrous effect on employee engagement.
+Some HR "best practices" actually have a disastrous effect on employee engagement.

 Here are 6 HR best practices that often backfire:

-1. Mandatory Training and Development
+1. Mandatory training and professional development

 Training and professional development play an important role in attracting and retaining amazing employees, but it's easy to take it too far in the wrong direction.

 Requiring specific training across the board without regard to each employee's existing skills and interests can disengage a large portion of your team.
 It may look good on paper to have all of your employees complete specific training and development courses; but unless it's a mandatory certification by law, it may not need to be mandatory at work.